mohabasumeih-sys/RAGwise/README.md

 ```
 User: What is the attention mechanism?

-RAGwise: Attention is a mechanism that helps the model incorporate context
+RAGwise: The attention mechanism allows a model to focus on the most
+relevant parts of the input sequence when generating each output token.
+It computes weighted relationships between all tokens simultaneously,
-as it's processing a specific token.
-It allows the model to attend to
+enabling the model to capture long-range dependencies...
-certain parts of sequences that relate more or less to one another...

-📄 Source: LLM.pdf — Page 112
+📄 Source: LLM.pdf — Page 112 — Score: 0.1857
-▶️ YouTube: "Attention Mechanism in Transformers Explained" — Andrej Karpathy
+▶️ YouTube: "Attention Mechanism in Transformers Explained"
 ```

 ---